 We have been in the standards based (3GPP / OMA / RCS / VoLTE) telecom mobile stack development business for the last 15 years.
 We have developed VoLTE software for mobile phones for multiple major telecom operators around the world.
+We have extensive experience in developing RCS Client and RCS Server side software.
 Software developed by us has got deployed on millions of handsets.
 We have a substantial amount of experience in carrying out IOT exercises at various telecom operator labs.

 We have also developed and deployed complete client end VoLTE solutions on chips that goes not only in mobile phones but also in home gateways, which allow home gateway vendors to use the LTE back-end to communicate easily and effectively with home devices.